SAUNA CEREMONY & THE POWERS OF NATURE

-Sauna Treatments * Traditional Finnish Smoke Sauna * Earth Sauna * Lake Mothers and Guardians
+Sauna Treatments * Traditional Finnish Smoke Sauna * Spirits of the Trees and Waters

 Guided by Justina Maslauskaite (Lithuania) and Helena Karhu (North Karelia, Finland)